Private Victor John Sweetnam

 The 4th Pioneer Battalion was an Australian infantry and light engineer unit raised during World War I as part of the Australian Imperial Force (AIF).
 Formed in March 1916 in Egypt, the battalion was assigned to the 4th Division and served on the Western Front in France and Belgium until the end of the war in November 1918.
 Its service is remembered for its versatility and dedication under challenging conditions

 Now training for the new recruits began.
 Firstly, the men received their vaccinations for smallpox, rabies & plague.
-Victor received his on 24th May, 31st May & 5th June.
+John received his on 24th May, 31st May & 5th June.
 Then a recruit had to be inducted into military forms of discipline, command, and order.
 This was partially achieved through a program of basic training carried and, in a sense, was maintained for a long as a man was in the service.
 It involved marching and drilling with the rifle, cleaning and caring for personal equipment and being supervised and inspected in ways quite different to ordinary civilian life.
 For example, no boots should be allowed to get in a bad state of wear but must be sent to the bootmaker without delay for repair.
 Men who were found with hair long and unshaven had to have a haircut and shave

 Secondly, after basic training there followed the far more serious exercise of turning a man into a fighting soldier at least partially prepared for the kind of warfare he was about to experience overseas.
 The topics and exercises in the syllabus of training were a world away from their former lives and included daily physical training, entrenching, wiring, firing rifle grenades, firing the Lewis light machine gun, dealing with gas attack, using hand grenades, using the bayonet, and the routines to be followed in the trenches.